05 September 2017 :

 A New Zealand court rejected an appeal from a man challenging the government's decision to extradite him to China in the 1st case of its kind for the Pacific nation.

 New Zealand Justice Minister Amy Adams had twice ordered that South Korean-born New Zealand resident Kyung Yup Kim could be sent to China to face murder charges, and both times Kim had appealed against the decision in the High Court.

 Kim has denied the murder accusation, according to court documents.

 Judge Jillian Mallon, who had accepted Kim's first appeal last year, said that when Adams reconsidered she had sought extra information that allowed her to conclude Kim's rights would be protected in China.

-A lawyer for a man facing extradition to China on murder charges told New Zealand's High Court that the government in Wellington could not rely on assurances from China that the man would not be tortured or receive the death penalty.
+A lawyer for Kim told the High Court in April that New Zealand's government could not rely on assurances from China that the man would not be tortured or receive the death penalty.

-New Zealand agreed in December 2015 to extradite Kim to Shanghai on murder charges after the body of a 20-year-old woman, who had been strangled to death, was found in a Shanghai field in 2009.
-Kim had been held in New Zealand custody since 2011.
-He was released on bail last year and has been living with family members in Auckland.
+New Zealand agreed in December 2015 to extradite Kim to Shanghai on murder charges after the body of a 20-year-old woman, who had been strangled, was found in a Shanghai field in 2009.